5jt/primes/primes.md

 q)\ts ptf1 2000000
 43 8391088
 ```
 Eratosthenes wins by two orders of magnitude.

-## Stately solutions
+## Stateful solutions

+> Organized people are just too lazy to look for things.

 Let’s remember the primes we find so we do not have to look for them again.
 Our memory can take the form of two globals: a list of known primes and the highest number below which we have searched.

 ```q
 KP:`s#2 3 5 7  / known primes